Living on Campus

 Quarantine and Isolation at Saint Mary’s College

-When a residential student tests positive for COVID-19, she is assigned to the isolation/quarantine area on campus, located in Regina Hall South.
+When a residential student tests positive for COVID-19, she is assigned to the isolation/quarantine area on campus, the Mother Angela Care Center, located in Regina Hall South.
 Off-campus students will be required to quarantine or isolate at their place of residence.
 All students have the option of returning to their home for isolation or quarantine if that can be safely arranged.
 Upon being assigned to the isolation/quarantine area, the student will be responsible for transporting herself over to her assigned isolation or quarantine space within the time period designated.
-She will also bring with her, sufficient personal hygiene items, clothing, medication, and class materials for as many as 14 days.
+She will also bring with her, sufficient personal hygiene items, clothing, medication, and class materials for as many as 10 days.

 A student can return from quarantine or isolation only when she has received clearance from Health and Counseling.